 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
-However, vaccination providers can choose to charge an administration fee for giving a shot to someone.
-Vaccine providers can get this fee reimbursed by your insurance company or, if you are uninsured, through the Health Resources and Services Administration’s Provider Relief Fund.
+However, vaccination providers can charge an administration fee for giving a shot to someone.
+This fee is reimbursed by medical insurance or, if uninsured, through federal funding.

-Follow normal positive testing quarantine guidelines and isolate for the required days.
+Follow isolation guidelines and stay at home for the required time period.
 If your second dose date occurs after your isolation period, go to your normally scheduled second appointment.
 If your second dose date occurs during your isolation period, wait to receive the second dose until your isolation period has ended.